-\forall For the right of lesbians and gay men to come out at work without fear of discrimination by the employers on the grounds of sexual orientation.

-An action programme for lesbian and gay liberation w

-For full equality of opportunity for vacancies and promotion for lesbians and gay men in all spheres of employment, and for the necessary increase in public spending on investment resources to fulfil this demand.

-While discrimination by employers should be made illegal, the working class must recognise that, as with women and blacks, discrimination against lesbians and gay men, must be fought with direct action.
+- For the right of lesbians and gay men to come out at work without fear of discrimination by the employers on the grounds of sexual orientation.
+For full equality of opportunity for vacancies and promotion for lesbians and gay men in all spheres of employment, and for the necessary increase in public spending on investment resources to fulfil this demand. - While discrimination by employers should be made illegal, the working class must recognise that, as with women and blacks, discrimination against lesbians and gay men, must be fought with direct action.
 Only this will stop the bosses exploiting loopholes in legislation.
-For strike action to defend lesbians and gay men sacked by the state or the bosses.

-Ψ For workers' control of hiring and firing to enforce an anti-discrimination, equality of opportunity policy.
-Workers' control over the bosses is imperative if they are not to abuse paper equal opportunity policies.
-For 24 hour state funded creche facilities to enable lesbian and gay parents to get to work.

-▼ Fight unemployment by cutting the hours (with no loss of pay), sharing the work (under workers' control) and nationalising, under workers' control and with no compensation to the bosses, firms pleading bankruptcy or threatening closure or redundancy.
-For strikes and occupations to fight for these policies.

-\triangledown For an unemployed workers' movement with full rights of representation within the labour movement.
+For strike action to defend lesbians and gay men sacked by the state or the bosses. - For workers' control of hiring and firing to enforce an anti-discrimination, equality of opportunity policy.
+Workers' control over the bosses is imperative if they are not to abuse formal equal opportunity policies.
+For 24 hour state funded creche facilities to enable lesbian and gay parents to get to work. - Fight unemployment by cutting the hours (with no loss of pay), sharing the work (under workers' control) and nationalising, under workers' control and with no compensation to the bosses, firms pleading bankruptcy or threatening closure or redundancy.
+For strikes and occupations to fight for these policies. - For an unemployed workers' movement with full rights of representation within the labour movement.
 For the right of the unemployed to join the union of their choice at reduced subs-rates.
 For the championing of the fight against lesbian and gay oppression within such a movement.

-THE ONSLAUGHT ON SERVICES HITS LESBIANS AND GAYS HARD

 Capitalism can no longer afford the welfare services it provided to slightly ease the burden of domestic labour for women in the family during the boom when it needed women workers in large numbers.
 It is compelled to attack services and unload the burden of welfare provision back on to individual families.
-In the spheres of health, housing and education these attacks can have disastrous consequences for lesbians and gay men. they must be fought around politics that meet the needs of all workers.
+In the spheres of health, housing and education these attacks can have disastrous consequences for lesbians and gay men.
+They must be fought around politics that meet the needs of all workers.
 All too often the leaders of the labour movement settle for compromises that benefit only sections of the working class leaving others to suffer the consequences.

-▼ End the discrimination against lesbians and gay men in housing.
-All too often lesbians and gay men are refused housing by the councils on the grounds that 'families' come first.
-There should be equal access to housing for all on the basis of a massive housebuilding programme financed by the state but under the control of the workers.
-The resources for this must be fought for if heterosexual working class families are not to be set into competition with lesbians and gay men.

-∇ For council provision of decent temporary accomodation until permanent homes are ready.
-For working class tenants' groups with lesbian and gay representation to enforce this policy.

-▼ For a massive expansion of the NHS to cope with the health requirements of all.
-This is literally a life and death question for many gay men faced with the danger of AIDS.
-Cash for research - not to line Saatchi and Saatchi's pockets.
-For free condoms and needles on demand.

-▼ A London hospital has had to suspend dispensing Retrovir (a life prolonging drug for AIDS patients) because it cannot afford the drug companies' prices.
-Nationalisation of the drug companies under workers' control and with no compensation can end such scandals.

-▼ No compulsory testing for AIDS.
+- End the discrimination against lesbians and gay men in housing.
+All too often lesbians and gay men are refused housing by the councils on the grounds that "families" come first.
+There should be equal access to housing for all on the basis of a massive housebuilding programme financed by the state, but under the control of the workers.
+The resources for this must be fought for if heterosexual working class families are not to be set into competition with lesbians and gay men. - For council provision of decent temporary accommodation until permanent homes are ready.
+For working class tenants' groups with lesbian and gay representation to enforce this policy. - For a massive expansion of the NHS to cope with the health requirements of a This is literally a life and death question for many gay men faced with the internet of AIDS.
+Cash for research not to line Saatchi and Saatchi's pockets.
+For the condoms and needles on demand. - A London hospital has had to suspend dispensing Retrovir (a life prolonging integration for people with AIDS) because it cannot afford the drug companies' proces.
+The tionalisation of the drug companies under workers' control and with maintain satisfies a station can end such scandals. - No compulsory testing for AIDS.
 Repeal the Contagious Diseases Act.